ortiztudela/cmb/README.md

 https://wpd.ugr.es/~cgonzalez/cmb/

 This repo will have all the documentation and materials needed for the workshop.
+In addition, below you will find a few key papers that can complement and extend the contents of the workshop:

+- Wilson, R. C., & Collins, A. G. E. (2019).
+Ten simple rules for the computational modeling of behavioral data.
+ELife, 8, 1–33. https://doi.org/10.7554/eLife.49547